 Photographer & Poet Bios

 Photographer Sue Reynolds is a fourth-generation Californian of Northern European descent.
-A fine art and documentary photographer, she is passionate about building bridges of understanding between non-Native and Native peoples, which was her impetus for creating this teacher's resource.
+A fine art and documentary photographer, she is passionate about building bridges of understanding between non-Native and Native peoples, and that was her impetus for creating this teacher's resource.
 Since 2005, she has photographed Native American life and traditional celebrations across the West, all the way forging relationships with Native Americans and reflecting on our common humanity.
 She has also found solace for her own losses and a sense of harmony on this journey, explaining: “I was greeted with gentle kindness, and those early days on the powwow trail moved me, helping me redeem my own loss of identity.
 I was offered a new life, and I said, “Yes.”

 Sue’s Artist's Statement describes her sensitivity to and respect for Native American life and traditions.